thosgood/this-weeks-finds/markdown/101-150/week143.md

 lot about the dynamics of the rapidly changing accretion disks of black holes, where infalling gas and dust spirals in and heats up to the point of emitting X-rays.
-They may also help us better understand the X-ray afterglow of \gamma ray bursters.
+They may also help us better understand the X-ray afterglow of $\gamma$-ray bursters.
 As you probably have heard, these rascals make ordinary supernovae look like wet firecrackers!
 Some folks think they're caused when a supernova creates a black hole.
 But nobody is sure.